 10. The probability of winning the grand prize at a particular carnival game is 0.5\%.
 Is the outcome of winning very likely or very unlikely?

-Click to see Answer very unlikely
+very unlikely

 11. The probability of winning the grand prize at a particular carnival game is 0.5\%.
 Michele wins the grand prize.
 Is this considered a rare or common event?
 Why?
-Click to see Answer